athey3/koha-plugin-updatemarcfield/README.md

 koha-plugin-updatemarcfields

-This plugin provides a way for append data fields in Koha MARC records optionaly based on a regex criteria.
+This plugin provides a way to append data fields in Koha MARC records optionaly based on a regex criteria.
 It also provides the ability to delete data fields based on a regex expression.

 ## Usage
 The plugin expects a CSV file with the following format as input.